Serving the Metropolitan Area

 But fickle Fortune followed fellow Fallows' flawed fallacy with a fatal fall.
 Japan started to graduate more lawyers, send its own manufacturing elsewhere… meaning Taiwan (which really means their subcontractors in “Communist” Vietnam)… and invest in American real estate (which outcome may dissuade the People's Red Army rolling over their snakehead lucre to buy up bubble-flated Main Streets from Boston to Austin!) and collectible jazz and rockabilly vinyl from the fifties.
 As one teen Tokyo manga-trepreneur remarked: "We're just like ants.
 We all teem around a biscuit and carry it off.
 That's the only way we succeed."
 And the American biscuit Japan bit into was seeded with Entropy's mutagens.

-(Were I spiteful, I might just say: "let's bring our troops in Germany and the Far East home... or redeploy them to Iraq or Costa Rica... let North Korea overrun the South, causing Japan to get into a nukin' war with China, taking out Taiwan, the nut in the Philippines and, of course, them Vietnamasians besides while Mr. Putin marches into Poland.
+(Were I spiteful, I might just say: "let's bring our troops in Poland, waitin’ on the inevitable inevitability of Putin’s war to spread somewhere NATO-y, like disease, or Moldova and the Far East home... or redeploy them to Iraq or Costa Rica... let North Korea overrun the South, causing Japan to get into a nukin' war with China, taking out Taiwan, the nut in the Philippines and, of course, them Vietnamesians besides while Mr. Putin marches into Poland.
 A few jobs might come home, then, like surplus Ph.D.'s to couches in their parents' basements."
 But that, as Mr. Nixon is said to have said, would be wrong.)

 His remedy for worker dislocation is "...sweeping, big-ticket worker retraining programs and bold increases to government adjustment assistance" (emphases added)... a paid-on-credit welfare-pork bowl, in other words, as would tantalize the white-hooded palate of even my father’s old bud, Senator Byrd.

 Read my lips.
-If elected, I will repeal Obamacare, Trumpcare and cut entitlement spending… even and especially as regards sacred beef as social security, Medicare and Medicaid… and I will raise taxes.
+If elected, I will repeal Obamacare, Trumpcare and whatever eventually boils over on President Biden’s back burner.
+I will cut entitlement spending… even and especially as regards sacred beef as social security, Medicare and Medicaid… and I will raise taxes.
 I will raise taxes on the rich.
 I will raise taxes on the middle class.
-And I will raise taxes on the poor… income taxes, death taxes, energy taxes (once the oily roller-coaster starts coasting down again as a consequence of the Saudis and Iraniacs goin’ back to bankruptin’ each other) and either honest Federal sales taxes or sneaky, Europy VATs... everything’s on the table, including a tax on internet and cellphone usage as will probably put most spammers and robcallers out of business.
-And then I will charge a surtax on the tax increases until we get our deficit down to around twenty percent of GNP, give or take.
+And I will raise taxes on the poor and do a little slicing and dicing of food stamps (particularly as applicable to the junk calories as noted in this week’s DJI)... income taxes, death taxes, energy taxes (once the oily roller-coaster starts coasting down again as a consequence of the Saudis and Iraniacs goin’ back to bankruptin’ each other) and either honest Federal sales taxes or sneaky, Europy VATs if the Senate finds them more preferable... everything’s on the table, including a tax on internet and cellphone usage as will probably put most spammers and robocallers out of business.
+And, come to think about it, a tax on robots.
+And then I will charge a surtax on the tax increases on incomes as derive from moving money round instead of makin’ stuff, until we get our deficit down to around twenty percent of GNP, give or take.
 Fifty percent?
 I will not raise the debt limit and, if Congress disagrees, I’ll shut the government down, declare martial law and turn over the basic tasks of day to day management to local volunteers (who might or might not be associated with the CNC).

 And then, instead of programs as merely succor the Washington bureaucrats and local poverty pimps, I’ll actually create jobs, like those infrastructure jobs Mr. Trump talked about for awhile until he had to choose between them and his tax cuts for the billionaires.
 Boring stuff, like the science fiction writer Kurt Vonnegut derided as “reeks and wrecks” – stuff like roads and bridges and recycling, construction and reconstruction at a rate of pay as will allow most to put a roof over their heads (except in some parts of California and New York) and food on the table, but not so high as to keep them from finding better opportunities in the private sector, when and if those present themselves.